elias-ek/ecommerce-database-project/README.md

 This collaborative project was conducted along with three other students as part of a course on data modeling and database systems.
 The main focus of the task was to design and implement the database, with additional requirements for including a functional front- and backend for the site.
 The database is implemented using SQL in MariaDB, with a Python + Flask backend, and a React frontend.

 # My Contribution
-The database was designed collaboratively, with team-wide discussions about how the database should be designed and imlemented.
+The database was designed collaboratively, with team-wide discussions about how the database should be designed and ipmlemented.
 Additionally, I created the frontend using React.js, with Vite as the build- and development tool, as well as react-router-dom for handling the routing of the website.

 # Installation and Usage
 ## Dependencies